Eyemouth: 19th century onwards

-From 1891 until 1962 the town was served by a short branch railway line that ran from Burnmouth on the present-day East Coast Main Line.
+From 1891 until 1962, the town was served by a short branch railway line that ran from Burnmouth on the present-day East Coast Main Line.
 The line was forced to close from August 1948 to June 1949 after being damaged by the flooding of the Eye Water.

-John Churchill, 1st Duke of Marlborough was created Baron Eyemouth, in the Peerage of Scotland, in 1682.
-This was the first of his peerage titles.
+In October 2016, a statue was unveiled to commemorate the Eyemouth Fishing Disaster of 1881.
+It is a five-metre long bronze sculpture called 'Widows and Bairns'.

 Transport

 The A1 road, the main Edinburgh – Newcastle route, puts the town within commuting distance of Edinburgh.